 Cars can only be fuelled in the garage for safety reasons and no longer receive a fuel top-up during the race.
 This is, in part, due to the hybridThe current Formula 1 regulations require the cars to be hybrids.
 Instead of conventional hybrid systems, with an electric motor,...
 There's more... power units that utilise electrical power.
 Refuelling is done by a highly accurate dispenser that can also remove fuel from the car so the team always knows exactly how much fuel is on board.

 This is critical as a full tank weighs 100kgs and has a direct effect on the car’s speed, with the impact lessening as fuel is consumed.
 Cars must have a minimum of one litre left at the end of the race for the scrutineers to sample and test.

-Teams will have monitoring equipment and noun: telemetry the process of recording and transmitting the readings of an instrument.
-"Data will be transferred by radio telemetry..., and screens displaying media channels in their garage.
+Teams will have monitoring equipment and telemetrynoun: telemetry the process of recording and transmitting the readings of an instrument.
+"Data will be transferred by radio telemetry...
+There's more..., and screens displaying media channels in their garage.
 However, the bulk of this information is managed from the pit wall.

 During a race, the pit crew will be seen sitting on fold-out chairs, watching the action and ready to spring into action when the car is called into the pits.

 “Box, box, box” – the call to the driver to make a pit stop.
 And comes from the German word Boxenstopp, meaning pit stop.

 Every car must make a minimum of one pit stop to change tyresToday's F1 cars are running 18-inch wheels (up from 13 inches in recent years) with the widths unchanged - 305mm...
 There's more... and run a different compound.
 This rule is to push the teams to consider strategies and potentially force errors, opening up opportunities for others and creating interest for fansThe fans are the life-blood of F1, without us the sport wouldn't be what it is today.
 From the 300,000...
 There's more....